addzey/addzey.dev/content/rhcsa.md

 Nice levels for processes: **-20** is highest priority and **19** is lowest priority

 ### Boot, reboot, and shut down a system normally
+Edit grub config to have a more verbose boot: `vim /etc/default/grub`  and find "GRUB_CMDLINE_LINUX" then remove 'rhgb quiet' from the options
+Write out a new grub config [BIOS]: `grub2-mkconfig -o /boot/grub2/grubg.cg`
+Write out a new grub config [UEFI]: `grub2-mkconfig -o /boot/efi/EFI/redhat/grub.cfg`

+Reboot a system: `reboot`
+Shutdown a system: `shutdown -h now`  (Can specify a time delay in the -h switch) Power off a system: `poweroff`

 ### Boot systems into different targets manually
+Show the current boot target: `systemctl get-default`
+Switch into a new target manually: `systemctl isolate multi-user.target`
+Set a new default boot target: `systemctl set-default multi-user.target`

 ### Interrupt the boot process in order to gain access to a system
+Hit the arrow keys during the grub menu to prevent the timeout from ticking down and proceeding with the boot process
+Hit the `e` key to edit the grub boot options
+Find the line specifying the Linux kernel options and append `rd.break`
+Hit `ctrl+x` to continue the boot process with your customizations
+You will be booted into emergency mode working from initramfs (actual system has not booted at all)
+Mount the root volume so we can make our changes: `mount -o remount,rw /sysroot`
+Change the shell environment to use the actual system root: `chroot /sysroot`
+Change the root password: `passwd root`
+Reset/Fix the selinux labels so it's possible to boot cleanly with the new root password: `touch /.autorelabel`
+Hit `ctrl+d` to exit the chroot environment
+Hit `ctrl+d` again to continue the boot process

 ### Identify CPU/memory intensive processes and kill processes
 Detailed overview of running processes: `ps aux`